sqrtxander/wallpaper_generator/README.md

 The fields are as follows:
 - `dimensions.width`: the width of your wallpapers in pixels
 - `dimensions.height`: the height of your wallpapers in pixels
+- `dimensions.scale`: the scale factor for your wallpapers, affecting things such as line thickness and dot size
 - `colors.background`: hex colour code string for the background of the image
 - `colors.foreground`: hex colour code string for the foreground elements such as dots
 - `colors.palette`: array of hex color code strings for the other elements